 The Cambridges’ 2017 Christmas card, shot last summer, also saw mother and daughter wearing matching shades of powder blue; Kate in Catherine Walker and Charlotte in a flower-covered frock.

 And the duo wore coordinating shades of pink and purple as they wrapped up their tour of Poland and Germany last July, flying out from Hamburg.

 Two days earlier, Kate and Charlotte wore identical shades of royal blue as they arrived at Berlin military airport.

-During last year’s Trooping the Colour flypast, Kate ensured there was no risk of an outfit clash as she dressed Charlotte in a pink number that perfectly matched her Alexander McQueen pleated skater dress and hat.
+During last year’s Trooping the Color flypast, Kate ensured there was no risk of an outfit clash as she dressed Charlotte in a pink number that perfectly matched her Alexander McQueen pleated skater dress and beret hat.

 They also matched their outfits for the 2016 ceremony, and later that year during a visit to Canada.